gregcaporaso/microbiogeo/doc/notes/adonis.rst

 This test uses the `BODY_SITE` category as a negative control.

-We expect there to be no significant clustering due to previous analysis done on the Whole Body dataset.
+We expect there to be no significant differences between body sites due to our shuffled data.

 **Input:**